cunhajessica/cunhajessica/README.md

 - 🎓 I’m an undergraduate student of Analysis and Systems Development at Faculdade La Salle

-- 💼 I’m currently working on Visonet Tecnologia da Informação Ltda
+- 💼 I’m currently working on Capgemini Brasil S.A.

-- 🌱 Learning more about Python, Data Science and AI
+- 🌱 Learning more about Cloud, Python, Data Science and AI

 <h3 align="left">🚀</h3>
 <p align="left">